What is glaucoma?

 Talk over your options with your doctor.
 While glaucoma is a serious disease, treatment works well.
 Remember these tips:

-If you’re having trouble with everyday activities because of your vision loss, ask your doctor about low vision services or devices that could help
+- If you’re having trouble with everyday activities because of your vision loss, ask your doctor about vision rehabilitation services or devices that could help

 What is the latest research on glaucoma?